 Scammers may attempt to sell you a too-good-to-be-true, ‘one-off’ investment, usually via an unsolicited phone call, text message or email, or even in person after calling at your door.

-Some scammers also advise you to ‘liberate’ your pension into one of these too-good-to-be-true schemes before you turn 55, which isn’t permitted under the new rules.
+Some scammers also advise you to ‘liberate’ your pension into one of these too-good-to-be-true schemes before you turn 55 (57 from 2028), which isn’t permitted under the new rules.

 The Pensions Regulator has just launched a new online campaign on Facebook, Twitter and YouTube, reminding people to keep their wits about them and offering advice on how to stay safe.

 Many pension scammers will claim to be FCA regulated when they’re not, it is therefore essential to go to the FCA’s website and check that the company is regulated, and that the adviser you’re speaking to is also regulated to give you pension advice.
 One important tip is to never use a link that a company sends to you in order to check if they’re regulated.
 It may take you to a fake website that’s not the FCA’s real one.
-Instead go directly to www.fca.org.uk yourself.
+Instead, research the company yourself, look it up on the FCA's register.